 In October 2017, we launched our first Big Clean Up event – a series of activities when council officers, volunteers, partners, councillors and staff went out into the borough to tidy areas up.

-Since then, a total of five Big Clean Ups having taken place - with more and more volunteers and partners getting involved, and more rubbish being collected.
+Since then, a total of nine Big Clean Ups having taken place - with more and more volunteers and partners getting involved, and more rubbish being collected.

 Our thanks to everyone who has taken part so far and to all of our partners for hosting events.